hailey-royle/conlang/docs.md

 end of a list
 - trailing vowel is i
-- next word is a repitition of a word perviously said
+- if the next word is a descriptor of the same word the marked word is, then the next word is said word
-- words following that word are continuer of the word repeated end of a clause
+- if the next word is a descriptor of another word in the sentance, then the next word is a repetition of the descriptee and gets smushed with the trailing vowel end of a clause
 - trailing vowel is e
 - next word is a effect